Chris Gibbs is Barnaby Gibbs, a Victorian

 Toronto

-Clueless good guy Barnaby Gibbs eagerly recounts his
+Clueless good guy Barnaby Gibbs eagerly

-adventures with Antoine Feval, an incomparable detective
+recounts his adventures with Antoine Feval, an incomparable

-audience by effortlessly riffing on everything from
+wins the audience by effortlessly riffing on everything

-Antoine and Barnaby in future Fringes.
+of Antoine and Barnaby in future Fringes.

 NNNNN